 INDEMNIFICATION AND DEFENSE

-As a condition of this approval, the holder of the approval (“Approval Holder”) is required to defend, indemnify, and hold harmless the LOCAL AGENCY FORMATION COMMISSION, its officers, employees, and agents, from and against any claim (including attorneys’ fees) against the LOCAL AGENCY FORMATION COMMISSION or any subsequent amendment of this approval which is requested by the Approval Holder.
+The undersigned applicant for the above-referenced application (“Applicant”), as a condition of submission of this application, approval of the application and any subsequent amendment of the approval which is requested by the Applicant, hereby agrees to defend, using counsel reasonably acceptable to the LOCAL AGENCY FORMATION COMMISSION, indemnify, and hold harmless the LOCAL AGENCY FORMATION COMMISSION, its officers, employees, and agents, from and against any claim, demand, damages, costs or liability of any kind (including attorneys’ fees) against the LOCAL AGENCY FORMATION COMMISSION arising from or relating to this application or any approval or subsequent amendment to the approval thereof, subject to the conditions set forth below.

 Notification and Cooperation

-The LOCAL AGENCY FORMATION COMMISSION shall promptly notify the Approval Holder of any claim, action, or proceeding against which the LOCAL AGENCY FORMATION COMMISSION seeks to be defended, indemnified, or held harmless.
+The LOCAL AGENCY FORMATION COMMISSION shall notify the Applicant of any claim, action, or proceeding against which the LOCAL AGENCY FORMATION COMMISSION seeks to be defended, indemnified, or held harmless.

-The LOCAL AGENCY FORMATION COMMISSION shall cooperate fully in such defense.
+The LOCAL AGENCY FORMATION COMMISSION shall reasonably cooperate in such defense.

-If the LOCAL AGENCY FORMATION COMMISSION fails to notify the Approval Holder within sixty (60) days of any such claim, action, or proceeding, or fails to cooperate fully in the defense thereof, the Approval Holder shall not thereafter be responsible to defend, indemnify, or hold harmless the LOCAL AGENCY FORMATION COMMISSION if such failure to notify or cooperate was significantly prejudicial to the Approval Holder.

 Fees and Costs: